jjge732/fractal-machine/README.md

 ```

 ## TODO: (not necessarily all of the following)
-- tie GUI to backend
+- tie GUI to backend - Completed.
 - fix file conversion
 - export files to Downloads?
 - make more image file conversions?